davidjmstewart/buffait/README.md

-# buffait
+# buffait 🍸 🐍
-A tiny proof of concept of statically analysing C source code for buffer vulnerabilities
+A tiny proof of concept of statically analysing C source code for buffer vulnerabilities.